The troubling situation

 Alert by email

-So what you basically want is to be altered whenever you IP has changed.
+So what you basically want is to be alerted whenever you IP has changed.

 I wrote some perl-code that does exactly that!
 And as a bonus, it does some handy logging.